Screen Products That Help Reduce Fire Risk At Your Doors And Windows

 Advanced Screen Systems products are designed to address both ember resistance and heat attenuation.

-Our screens are built with Meshtec high-tensile woven stainless steel mesh retained in an aluminum frame.
-Aluminum doesn't melt or deform at the temperatures generated by most wild fires.
-That means the screen system is more likely to stay structurally intact under heat exposure and provide protection over window and door openings.
+Our screens are built with Genuine MESHTEC™ high-tensile woven stainless steel mesh retained in an aluminum frame.
+Aluminum doesn't melt or deform at the temperatures generated by most wild fires, meaning our products will stay structurally intact under heat exposure and provide protection over window and door openings.

-The tight weave of Meshtec limits the passage of burning embers through the screen.
-No screen product can eliminate fire risk entirely, but the combination of non-flammable mesh and tight weave offers a level of ember resistance that standard screens don't.
+The 1/16 inch tight weave of Genuine MESHTEC™ Mesh limits the passage of burning embers through the screen to prevent ignition.
+No screen product can eliminate fire risk entirely, but the combination of non-flammable mesh and tight weave offers superior ember resistance compared to standard insect screens.

 Laboratory Testing

-In independent testing, our screens were evaluated using the ember-intrusion test method described in ASTM E2886 and shown to help block burning embers.
-Testing also indicated it can reduce radiant heat by approximately 50% and helps diffuse flames, which lowers convective heat at the face of doors and windows.
+In independent testing, our screens were evaluated using the ember-intrusion test method described in ASTM E2886 and shown to block burning embers, preventing ignition.
+Testing also indicated they reduce radiant heat by more than 40%.

 California Chapter 7A

-Our screens are built to meet the requirements of California’s Chapter 7A, the state’s building standard for construction in wildfire-prone Wildland-Urban Interface areas.
+Our mesh meets the material requirements outlined in California’s Chapter 7A, the state’s building standard for construction in wildfire-prone Wildland-Urban Interface areas.

 National Research Council Canada

-Our aluminum-frame screens utilize a noncombustible, corrosion-resistant metal mesh with a tight aperture, that helps keep wind-driven embers from entering through doors and windows.
-It is designed to meet the screen material requirements in the National Research Council Canada’s National Guide for Wildland-Urban Interface Fires.
+Our aluminum-frame screens utilize a noncombustible, corrosion-resistant metal mesh with a 1/16 inch aperture that helps keep wind-driven embers from entering through doors and windows.
+They are designed to meet the screen material requirements in the National Research Council Canada’s National Guide for Wildland-Urban Interface Fires.

 Australian Fire Standards

-In Australia, Meshtec mesh has undergone testing per AS 1530.4 and 1530.8 to meet some of the most stringent building requirements defined in AS 3959.
-Laboratory testing there has shown Meshtec deflects, disperses, and reduces radiant heat, and helps prevent flaming embers and debris from entering through compromised doors and windows.
+Laboratory testing there has shown Genuine MESHTEC™ Mesh deflects, disperses, and reduces radiant heat, and helps prevent flaming embers and debris from entering through compromised doors and windows.

 The Pre-Hung Add-On Entry Door System includes three products: the Security Screen Door, the Pet Resistant Screen Door, and the Storm Door.